 head section of the document.
 In the following example, we make a declaration where we set the encoding use by the document to ASCII (with its preferred name US-ASCII) as the character encoding of the page.

 Other very popular and useful character encodings are ISO-8859-1 (usually called "Latin 1") and UTF-8.

-The Unicode industry standard is intended to replace and unify the existing character encodings to reduce their number and improve effectiveness (by solving other character encodings lacks).
-The Unicode standard encodes characters using different schemes named Unicode Transformation Formats (UTF).
+The Unicode industry standard is intended to replace and unify the existing character encodings to reduce their number and improve effectiveness (by solving other character encodings problems).
+This standard encodes characters using different schemes called "Unicode Transformation Formats" (UTF).